jeremiah-k/mmrelay-wiki/Core-Plugins.md

 ## Plugin Locations

-As of v1.0.0, plugins are stored in standardized locations:
+Plugins are stored in standardized locations:

 - **Core Plugins**: Included in the package
 - **Custom Plugins**: `~/.mmrelay/plugins/custom/`